AnimeshGaur/Flutter-setup-for-GDG/README.md

 setup up for flutter app

-this is my first code for
+this is my first code for flutter app